A Training-Free Length Extrapolation Approach for LLMs: Greedy Attention Logit Interpolation (GALI): Abstract

 \section{Abstract}

-Transformer-based Large Language Models (LLMs) struggle to process inputs exceeding their training context window, with performance degrading due to positional out-of-distribution (O.O.D.) that disrupt attention computations.
-Existing solutions, fine-tuning and training-free methods, are limited by computational inefficiency, attention logit outliers or loss of local positional information.
-To address this, we propose Greedy Attention Logit Interpolation (GALI), a training-free length extrapolation method that maximizes the utilization of pretrained positional intervals while avoiding attention logit outliers through attention logit interpolation.
-The result demonstrates that GALI consistently outperforms state-of-the-art training-free methods.
-Our findings reveal that LLMs interpret positional intervals unevenly within their training context window, suggesting that extrapolating within a smaller positional interval range yields superior results—even for short-context tasks.
-GALI represents a significant step toward resolving the positional O.O.D. challenge, enabling more reliable long-text understanding in LLMs.
-Our implementation of GALI, along with the experiments from our paper, is open-sourced at \url{https://github.com/AcademyCityL/GALI}.
+Transformer-based Large Language Models (LLMs) struggle with inputs exceeding their training context window due to positional out-of-distribution (O.O.D.) issues that disrupt attention.
+Existing solutions, including fine-tuning and training-free methods, face challenges like inefficiency, redundant interpolation, logit outliers, or loss of local positional information.
+We propose Greedy Attention Logit Interpolation (GALI), a training-free method that improves length extrapolation by greedily reusing pretrained positional intervals and interpolating attention logit to eliminate outliers.
+GALI achieves stable and superior performance across a wide range of long-context tasks without requiring input-length-specific tuning.
+Our analysis further reveals that LLMs interpret positional intervals unevenly and that restricting interpolation to narrower ranges improves performance, even on short-context tasks.
+GALI represents a step toward more robust and generalizable long-text processing in LLMs.
+Our implementation of GALI, along with the experiments from our paper, is open-sourced at \url{https://github.com/adlnlp/Gali}.